StuartCox3107/meetings-reimagined/README.md

 ---

-## **Site features**

-### **Main picture**
-This needs to be big and bold, and really showcase a positive aspect of the product.

-### **Overview section**

-This should provide an overview of what is offered and provided, transport convenience, the main features of what is included, as well as where this venue differs from others.

-### **Carousel**

-This provides a further visual of what the venue looks like in terms of individual rooms, and demonstrate the overall look and feel of the venue.

-### **Capacity chart**

-Present on desktop only, shows numbers possible in individual rooms.
-On smaller devices this information will be conveyed in the space description section also.

-### **Space description & room information**

-This provides detail about what specific rooms there are with an overview and an image of them.
-Also a link to a **CATERING** PDF file opening in a different window and some information on reception services and AV.

-### **Contact**

-A contact form with name, email, phone number, number attending, date wanted, room desired, and "What do you want to achieve" fields.

----
 ## Future goals

 It would be great in the future for users to be able to make actual bookings through the